-Having come through the ranks under Marco Pierre White, with ringing recommendations of quality from the man himself and subsequent accolades – including the 2011 ‘Chef’s Chef’ award from the AA guide – under his belt, it’s not surprising that Martin Wishart’s name on this establishment brings the crowds in.
+Having come through the ranks under Marco Pierre White, with ringing endorsements from the man himself, it’s not surprising that Martin Wishart’s name on this charming harbour-side Leith eatery brings the crowds in.

 The colossal wine list features a wide selection of New World and European vintages by the glass, as well as a predominantly French main section.

 Wishart’s eponymous venture features a cookery school nearby as well as the restaurant, which is a distinctly elegant leather and bare wood-clad place on a charming stretch of harbour in Leith.

 Although steeped in the techniques of the classical French kitchen, Martin Wishart’s culinary imagination has a distinctly contemporary edge.

 Awards & accolades